RizeLabs/encifher-docs/docs/getting-started/what-is-fhe.md

 ### Why Is FHE Such a Big Deal? 🚀

 - **Privacy-Preserving:** Sensitive data is kept secret and safe during the whole computation process when using FHE.
-For sectors where data privacy is critical, such as healthcare 🩺, finance 🏦, and cloud computing ☁️, this is revolutionary.
+For sectors where data privacy is critical, such as healthcare 🩺, finance 🏦, and cloud computing ☁️, this is revolutionary!

 - **Versatile Applications:** FHE can be used in a variety of contexts, such as encrypted cloud storage ☁️, private machine learning 🤖, and secure voting systems 🗳️.
 This approach enables users to safely outsource computations without sacrificing control over their data.